JohnVonDrashek/shepherd-procedural-dungeons/wiki/Best-Practices.md

 - Use `RoomTypesToCluster` to limit clustering to specific room types for better performance
 - For very large dungeons (100+ rooms), consider limiting clustering to 1-2 room types

+### Spatial Placement Performance

+The library includes several optimizations for spatial placement operations:

+**Spatial Placement Bounding Box Caching (OPT-004):**
+- Bounding box calculations are cached outside radius search loops
+- Eliminates 19x redundant calculations per `PlaceNearby` call
+- Improves code clarity by separating bounding box computation from search logic
+- Impact: Reduces redundant work in spatial placement hot paths

+**PlacedRoom Cell Caching (OPT-005):**
+- `PlacedRoom.GetWorldCells()` results are cached on first access
+- Eliminates duplicate `Cell` allocations for frequently-accessed rooms
+- Reduces GC pressure in cluster detection and spatial solving operations
+- Impact: Significant memory savings for rooms accessed multiple times (cluster detection, overlap checking)

+**Best practices:**
+- The optimizations are transparent and require no code changes
+- Performance benefits scale with dungeon size and number of room accesses
+- Large dungeons (50+ rooms) benefit most from these optimizations

+### Hallway Generation Performance

+The library includes optimizations for hallway generation:

+**HallwayGenerator Exterior Edges Caching (OPT-006):**
+- Exterior edges are cached per room at the start of hallway generation
+- Eliminates redundant edge processing for rooms with multiple connections
+- Reduces enumerable allocations during hallway generation
+- Impact: 5-15% improvement for dungeons with many hallways or rooms with multiple connections

+**Best practices:**
+- Performance benefits scale with number of hallways and connections per room
+- Rooms with many connections benefit most from the optimization
+- The optimization is transparent and requires no code changes

 ## Testing

 ### Test Determinism